The Importance of Practicing Self-Care as a Parent

 “When the well’s dry, we know the worth of water”

-When self-care is absent in your life, you can feel overwhelmed, exhausted and unappreciated by the people around you.
-Your sense of self-worth disintegrates, and before long you start to realise the need and value in reinvesting in your own wellbeing.
+When self-care is absent in our life, we can feel overwhelmed, exhausted and unappreciated by the people around us.
+Our sense of self-worth disintegrates, and before long we start to realise the need and value in reinvesting in our own wellbeing.

-Neglecting your own self-care can lead to short-fuses, poor decisions, depression, anxiety and feelings of meaninglessness — none of which is good for anyone, let alone a parent.
-Over a long period of time, it can even leave you feeling drained and passionless, without a sense of who you really are and what you enjoy.
+Neglecting self-care can lead to short-fuses, poor decisions, depression, anxiety and feelings of meaninglessness — none of which is good for anyone, let alone a parent.
+Over a long period of time, it can even leave us feeling drained and passionless, without a sense of who we really are and what we enjoy.

-Ultimately, taking the time to give yourself what you need leads to greater happiness, calm, emotional resilience, clarity, motivation and energy.
-You are restoring the internal balance that is often disrupted as a result of endless giving; to our children, our partner, our work… and the list can go on.
+Ultimately, taking the time to give ourselves what we need leads to greater happiness, calm, emotional resilience, clarity, motivation and energy.
+We are restoring the internal balance that is often disrupted as a result of endless giving; to our children, our partner, our work… and the list can go on.

 Benefits of Self-Care: Others

-Taking care of yourself provides you with the energy you need to keep up with your kids and give the best of you to them.
-The moments you spend with your family will matter more and things will appear to run more smoothly around you due to the positive shift regular self-care practice can have on how you see life events and handle them.
+Taking care of ourselves provides us with the energy we need to keep up with our kids and give the best of you to them.
+The moments we spend with our family will matter more and things will appear to run more smoothly due to the positive shift that regular self-care practice can have on how we see life events and handle them.
 This means feeling less impatience, anger, guilt, or frustration that we often project unconsciously during our interactions with our children and others.

 Do the Math!

-Once you start spending time doing things for yourself, they may seem huge at first, but try write it all out and you’ll soon realise the time you take for yourself isn’t so crazy.
+Once we start spending time doing things for ourselves, they may seem huge at first, but writing it all out means we soon realise the time we take for ourselves isn’t so crazy.

-Now look at how many hours your children are awake compared to the number of hours you spend away from them.
-Whether you’re a working, studying or stay-at-home parent; whether your children are of pre-school, primary school or high school age; the numbers don’t lie.
+- 2. Now, look at how many hours your children are awake compared to the number of hours you spend away from them.
+Whether your children are of pre-school, primary school or high school age, the numbers don’t lie.
 There is nothing to feel guilty about.

-Lastly, finding time for self-care isn’t difficult; just 5 mins a day can make a world of difference to your mood and perspective on life!
+Lastly, finding time for self-care isn’t difficult; just 5 mins a day can make a world of difference to our mood and perspective on life!

-Remember: your kids are watching everything you do.
-The only way your children are going to learn about their own self-care is from your actions.
-When it comes to how you treat yourself, children learn how to look after themselves, treat themselves, spend money on themselves and love themselves from what they see you, and other adults they love and admire, do.
+Remember: our kids are watching everything we do.
+The only way our children are going to learn about their own self-care is from our actions.
+When it comes to how we treat ourselves, children learn how to look after themselves, treat themselves, spend money on themselves and love themselves from what they see us, and other adults they love and admire, do.

-So start shifting the way you see self-care; what it is, what it looks like and what it means to you and your family.
-Looking after yourself and regularly refilling your cup is the most critical step to living a happier, balanced life as a person with children.
+We need to start shifting the way we see self-care; what it is, what it looks like and what it means to you and your family.
+Looking after yourself and regularly ‘refilling your cup’ is the most critical step to living a happier, balanced life as a person with children.